Seth P. Weinstein

 Seth has extensive international expertise in extradition and mutual legal assistance matters and has been counsel in some of the leading cases in that area.
 He is also the co-author of Prosecuting and Defending Extradition Cases: A Practitioner’s Handbook, Emond, 2017.

 In addition to his practice, Seth is an adjunct professor at Osgoode Hall Law School where he teaches the Law of Evidence.
 He is also an instructor in the Osgoode Hall trial advocacy course.
 Seth served as a Director of the Criminal Lawyers’ Association for four years.
 Prior to being elected Director, he served for seven years as co-editor of For the Defence, the publication for the Criminal Lawyers’ Association.
-Seth is an active member of the Canadian Bar Association, the Advocates Society and the Criminal Lawyers’ Association.
+Seth is an active member of the Canadian Bar Association, the Toronto Lawyers Association, the Advocates Society and the Criminal Lawyers’ Association.
 Since 2018, Seth has been recognized in Best Lawyers in Canada © for his work in the area of criminal defence.

 Seth has chaired or been a panelist at multiple continuing legal education programs on a wide variety of criminal law related topics.
 He is the author of a number of papers on criminal law issues as well as co-author of “Corporate Criminal Liability: Principals and Principles” in The Controlling Mind – Exercising Legal Control: Its Obligations and Liabilities, ed.
 Barry Lipson, Carswell, 2012.